openvswitch/ovs/INSTALL.md

 Please report test failures as bugs and include the testsuite.log in your report.

+If the build was configured with "--enable-coverage" and the "lcov" utility is installed, you can run the testsuite and generate a code coverage report by using "make check-lcov".
+All of the options for TESTSUITEFLAGS are available, so you can e.g.:
+      `make check-lcov TESTSUITEFLAGS=-j8 -k ovn`

 If you have "valgrind" installed, then you can also run the testsuite under valgrind by using "make check-valgrind" in place of "make check".
 All the same options are available via TESTSUITEFLAGS.
 When